xabbu42/Master/arbeit.md

 Every subformula (symbol) occurrence in a premise corresponds to exactly one subformula (symbol) occurrence in the conclusion.
-Therefore all subformula (symbol) occurrences in a proof can be divided in disjunct corresponding families of symbol occurrences.
-For every such familiy there is exactly one occurrence in the root sequent of the proof.
+Therefore all subformula (symbol) occurrences in a proof can be divided in disjoint corresponding families of symbol occurrences.
+For every such family there is exactly one occurrence in the root sequent of the proof.

 \Begin{definition}[G3lift preproof]
-A *G3lift preproof* is a proof tree using the rules of G3lift, but where the (lift) rule may be used without fullfilling the necessary precondition on the introduced term $t$.
+A *G3lift preproof* is a proof tree using the rules of G3lift, but where the (lift) rule may be used without fulfilling the necessary precondition on the introduced term $t$.
 \End{definition}

 \Begin{theorem}[subformula property] \label{sub}
-Any subformula (symbol) occurrance in a partial Gentzen style (pre-)proof $T↾s$ in the systems G3lift and G3s corresponds to *at least one* subformula (symbol) occurrance of the root sequent $s$ of $T↾s$.
+Any subformula (symbol) occurrence in a partial Gentzen style (pre-)proof $T↾s$ in the systems G3lift and G3s corresponds to *at least one* subformula (symbol) occurrence of the root sequent $s$ of $T↾s$.

-Any subformula (symbol) occurrance in a complete Gentzen style (pre-)proof $T$ in the systems G3lift and G3s correpsonds to *exactly* one subformula (symbol) occurrance in the root sequent $s_r$ of $T$.
+Any subformula (symbol) occurrence in a complete Gentzen style (pre-)proof $T$ in the systems G3lift and G3s corresponds to *exactly* one subformula (symbol) occurrence in the root sequent $s_r$ of $T$.
 \End{theorem}

 \Begin{proof}